Nitro4542/mc-mod-tools/README.md

 ```

 Options explained:
 `default-backup-path` is the path where all your backups will be stored.
+By default, it creates a folder where the script is placed, called "Backups".
 `minecraft-mod-folder` is the mods folder inside your .minecraft folder.
 Defaults to .minecraft/mods.
-`cache-folder` is the folder where all your mod packs will be cached.
+`cache-folder` is the folder where all your unzipped mod packs will be placed and cached.
+By default, it creates a folder where the script is placed, called "Cache".
 `operating-system` is your operating system.
 Set it either to "Windows" or "Linux" (without the quotes).
 `version` is the version.
 It is recommended not to mess with it.

-You need to configure everything for the application to work.
+You don't need to configure everything for the application to work.

 ## How do I create mod packs for it?